-12 of the best Google Chrome Extensions for Software Testers
+15 Best Chrome Extensions for Software Testers in 2023

 Google Chrome is the most popular web browser in the world right now.
 Most of the software testers undoubtedly kept Chrome as their primary browser.

-Chrome supports an immense repository of extensions which make our daily tasks easier and increase the productivity.
+Chrome supports an immense repository of extensions that make our daily tasks easier and increase productivity.

 Being a Software Tester myself, I know the challenges we face while testing a website.
 The list of Chrome extensions for software testers we are going to present here will help you achieve your testing productivity.
 These will help you to speed up the UI testing of web applications.